Washington still deadlocked on shutdown and debt ceiling

 "When the opportunity arose, courage failed them," Slaughter said in a House speech.

-In light of the stalemate, Obama has canceled plans for a visit to a number of Asian countries next week.
+In light of the stalemate, Obama has cancelled plans for a visit to a number of Asian countries next week.

 The government was obliged to close many of its operations because Congress failed to pass a spending bill by October 1, the start of the new fiscal year.